nicholasgriffintn/express-react-starter-app/README.md

-# express-react-starter-app
+# Express / React Starter App for services

-A Starter app for quickly starting up an Express / React app
+For getting started with a new Express / React server in no time at all.